Sudan Tribune: Plural news and views on Sudan

 - The UN Security Council votes unanimously to impose sanctions on those blocking peace in South Sudan (Photo: UN/Devra Berkowitz)

-The committee will reportedly also be briefed by the Special Representative for Children and Armed Conflict, Virginia Gamba.
+The committee will also be briefed by the Special Representative for Children and Armed Conflict, Virginia Gamba.

 In April, the 15-member Council expects to receive a briefing on the UN mission in South Sudan (UNMISS) followed by consultations.